 Calorie reduction

-Our goal by 2030 is to reduce the average calorie content per serving by 10% and for 40% of our sweet baked volume to have no more than 250 kcal per serving.
-The baseline for the 10% reduction target is 2023, where 27% of our sweets volume had max.
-250 kcal/serving.
+Our goal by 2030 is to reduce the average calorie content per serving by 10% compared to year 2023.
+Also, 40% of our sweet baked volume should have no more than 250 kcal per serving.
+In 2025, 26% of our Sweets volume had max.
+250 kcal/serving and the average kcal/serving was 285 kcal/serving (284 kcal/serving in baseline year 2023).
 Reducing calories whilst maintain perfect taste and quality is complicated and we don’t expect quick progress here.

 Progress on people goals